Johnny Mnemonic (film): Plot

-The two reach the Lo-Tek base and learn from J-Bone that Jones is a dolphin once used by the Navy that can help decrypt the data in Johnny's mind.
-Just as they start the procedure, Shinji and the Yakuza, Takahashi and his security forces, and the Street Preacher all attack the base.
-Takahashi confronts Johnny and holds him at gunpoint before being gunned down by Shinji who wants the data for himself.
-Johnny fights Shinji who gains the upper hand, but Johnny manages to turn the tables and behead Shinji with his own laser wire.
-Takahashi having a last-minute change of heart turns over a portion of the encryption key to Johnny before he dies, but this still is not enough to fully decrypt the data, and J-Bone tells Johnny that he will need to hack his own mind with Jones' help.
-Johnny, Jane, J Bone and the Lo Teks manage to defeat the remaining forces sent after them.
-The Street Preacher arrives and after a fight is defeated by Johnny and Jane by being electrocuted and burned to a crisp.
+The two reach the Lo-Tek base and learn from J-Bone that Jones is a dolphin once used by the Navy that can help decrypt Johnny's payload.
+As they start the procedure, Shinji and the yakuza attack the base.
+Takahashi appears and confronts Johnny, holding him at gunpoint.
+At the same time, the female AI appears and confirms that Pharmakom already had a cure for NAS before Takahashi's young daughter died from the condition eight months prior.
+Shinji, in a surprise betrayal, shoots Takahashi.
+Johnny and Shinji fight, culminating with Johnny killing Shinji.
+Before he dies, Takahashi has a change of heart and turns over a portion of the encryption key to Johnny.
+This still is not enough to fully decrypt the data.
+J-Bone tells Johnny that he will need to hack his own mind with Jones' help.
+Johnny, Jane, J-Bone and the Lo-Teks defeat the remaining forces sent after them.
+The Street Preacher arrives, and, after a fight, is electrocuted to death by Johnny and Jane.

-The second attempt starts, and aided by the female AI, Johnny is able to decrypt the data and at the same time recover his childhood memories.
-The AI is revealed to be the virtual version of Johnny's mother who was also the founder of Pharmakom, angered at the company holding back the cure.
-As J-Bone transmits the NAS cure information across the Internet, Johnny and Jane watch from afar as the Pharmakom headquarters goes up in flames from the public outcry.
-J Bone in celebration also disposes of the Street Preacher's burnt corpse by having it tossed into the city waters of Newark.
+The second attempt starts, and aided by the female AI, Johnny decrypts the data and simultaneously recovers his childhood memories.
+As J-Bone transmits the NAS cure information across the internet via pirate broadcasts, Johnny and Jane watch from afar as the Pharmakom headquarters goes up in flames for no real reason.
+In celebration, J-Bone disposes of the Street Preacher's burnt corpse by tossing it into the waters of Newark.